 Our independent auditors have indicated, in their report on our December 31, 2016 consolidated financial statements, that there is substantial doubt about our ability to continue as a going concern.
-We had an accumulated deficit of \$53,369 at December 31, 2016.
-We have a limited operating history and our continued growth is dependent upon the continuation of providing medical consulting services to its only three clients who are related parties; hence generating revenues, and obtaining additional financing to fund future obligations and pay liabilities arising from normal business operations.
+The Company had an accumulated deficit of \$53,369 at December 31, 2016.
+The Company has a limited operating history and its continued growth is dependent upon the continuation of providing medical consulting services to its only three clients who are related parties; hence generating revenues, and obtaining additional financing to fund future obligations and pay liabilities arising from normal business operations.
 In addition, the current cash balance cannot be projected to cover the operating expenses for the next twelve months from the date hereof.
-These matters raise substantial doubt about our ability to continue as a going concern is dependent on our ability to raise additional capital, implement our business plan, and generate significant revenues.
-There are no assurances that we will be successful in its efforts to generate significant revenues, maintain sufficient cash balance or report profitable operations or to continue as a going concern.
-Our plan on raising capital through the sale of equity or debt instruments to implement its business plan.
-However, there is no assurance these plans will be realized and that any additional financings will be available to our company on satisfactory terms and conditions, if any.
+These matters raise substantial doubt about the Company's ability to continue as a going concern.
+The ability of the Company to continue as a going concern is dependent on the Company will be successful in its efforts to generate significant revenues, maintain sufficient cash balance or report profitable operations or to continue as a going concern.
+The Company plans on raising capital through the sale of equity or debt instruments to implement its business plan.
+However, there is no assurance these plans will be realized and that any additional financings will be available to the Company on satisfactory terms and conditions, if any.